Sisi walks fine line between Egypt's tycoons and generals

 Businessmen complain they are no longer able to influence government policies, unlike in the past.

-Life used to be cozy for Egyptian tycoons, especially under former President Hosni Mubarak, an ex-airforce chief who opened up the economy during his final decade in power.
+Life used to be cosy for Egyptian tycoons, especially under former President Hosni Mubarak, an ex-airforce chief who opened up the economy during his final decade in power.

 Mubarak’s son Gamal, a former investment banker, gave big business access to the upper levels of government, and was widely expected to succeed his father.
 But all that ended with Mubarak senior’s overthrow in a 2011 popular uprising.